Steve Bannon's Sad, Desperate Crusade

 The world is a pitch-black graveyard and only Steve Bannon can save you.
 This is the man's fantasy.
 He dreams of terror so there can be vengeance, of rubble so there can be a man pulling people from it, of conspiracies and cabals of diabolical elites so that he can expose them, one by one.

-You hear it in all the trash movies he made before he became White House advisor.
-Generation Zero, Bannon's delirious 2010 documentary about the decay of American ideals, features, within its first six minutes: scenes of robbery; fiery plane crashes; heavy rain; emoji-faced men with their tongues wagging at money; handshakes in back alleys; incinerated houses; the boat sail-sized dorsal fin of an approaching shark.
+You hear it in all the trash movies he made before he became White House adviser.
+Generation Zero, Bannon's delirious 2010 documentary about the decay of American ideals, features, within its first six minutes: scenes of robbery, fiery plane crashes, heavy rain, emoji-faced men with their tongues wagging at money, handshakes in back alleys, incinerated houses, the boat sail-size dorsal fin of an approaching shark.
 A sun explodes, and then, a Black Panther flag, flown proudly.
 The advancement of black people, you see, is analogous to the death of a solar system.

 The black people in the documentary are shown looking either militant or shirtless, seething menaces or tribal caricatures.
 Women in aprons are revered; women dancing provocatively are admonished.
 In Bannon's vision, family dinner tables, spaceships, and foxholes are the only honorable places in the world; everywhere else is a pit of hedonism and laziness.
 Social freedoms will bring us to ruin if we let them go any further.
 Over an ominous orchestra, accompanied by footage of Vietnam War protests, one interview subject denounces the 60s as a "therapeutic movement that with enough education, with enough good intentions… the world as we knew it had no limitations, that we could have internal peace, internal beauty, internal niceness everywhere."
 (Bannon himself was a "Jerry Brown liberal" and a Grateful Dead fan in college.
 For what that's worth.)